alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 * finance, financial services, insurance or reinsurance services
 * contract promotion activity

-[Question for Claire: is China the only country where there’s an embargo on goods that could be used for repression?]

 $CTA
 Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.
 $CTA

-[Question for Claire: the guidance currently published on GOV.UK suggests that the trafficking and brokering controls only apply to military and torture use goods (ie not dual use items).
-Is that right?
-Does that mean the EC controls on trafficking and brokering outlined in the EC ‘national measures’ document don’t apply, because the UK is a member of the EU?]

 ### Who the brokering rules apply to